raayan/raayanpillai.com/content/posts/gpg_ssh_yubi.md

                                   card-no:
 ```

-Now that things are setup properly you can should change your PIN.
+Now that things are setup properly you should change your PIN.
 We didn't do this before since it's easier to enter the defaults while you're configuring things.

 ```zsh